Beautiful pairs: Concluding remarks and open questions

 Recall that Theorem \ref{thm:DOAG-complete} shows that $\DOAG_{\SE}$ has only four completions.
 Moreover, $\RCF_{\SE}$ has only two completions by Remark \ref{rem:omin_dries}.
 This suggests the following.

 \begin{question} Suppose $T$ is an o-minimal expansion of $\DOAG$.
-Is every completion of $T_{\SE}$ one of the following: $T_\BP(\cK_\triv)$, $T_\BP(\cK_\bdd)$, $T_\BP(\cK_\infty)$ or $T_\BP$? \end{question}
+Is every completion of $T_{\SE}$ one of the following: $T_\BP(\cK_\triv)$, $T_\BP(\cK_\bdd)$, $T_\BP(\cK_{\conv})$ or $T_\BP$? \end{question}

 Let $p$ be a prime and $e\in \mathbb{N}$.
 Let SCVF$_{p,e}$ be the theory of separably closed non-trivially valued fields of characteristic $p$ and imperfection degree $e$.
-In \cite[Corollary~7.7]{HKR2016} it is shown that SCVF$_{p,e}$ is metastable and that for any interpretable set $X$, the space $\widehat{X}$ of stably dominated types concentrating on $X$ is strict pro-definable.
+In \cite[Corollary~7.7]{HKR2016} it is shown that SCVF$_{p,e}$ is metastable and that for any interpretable set $X$, the space $\widehat{X}$ of stably dominated types concentrating on $X$ is strict pro-definable (see also \cite{HKR2016}).
+Here, being stably dominated is equivalent to being orthogonal to $\Gamma$, hence we have a natural class of definable types.
 We expect that the following question does have a positive answer, which would yield a generalization of this result.